Congratulations! We look forward to your arrival.

 - the application fee

-- Depending on the requirements of the office processing your application, you may also need a medical examination or additional documents.
+- Depending on the requirements of the visa office where you are from, you may also need a medical examination, biometrics, and other documents or forms.

-- Remember to submit your application as early as possible, or as soon as you receive your official offer of admission from U of T.
+- Remember to submit your application as early as possible, or as soon as you receive your official letter of acceptance from U of T.

 - If your application is approved, you’ll receive a Study Permit Approval Letter and a visa or eTA if applicable.
 Show that letter when you get to Canada to receive the hard copy of your study permit.

-- If you’re already studying in Canada with a valid high school study permit, you must to get a new permit that’s valid for post-secondary study.
-This is true even if your high school permit is still valid.
+- If you’re already studying in Canada with a valid high school study permit, you should get a new permit that’s valid for post-secondary study.

 As part of coming to U of T, you will need to think about where you will want to live and how to arrange it.
 While many first-year undergraduate students live in one of the on-campus university residences, some first years and most upper-year undergraduate and graduate students live off campus in rental housing or with family.